cuixuejiao/twip/README.md

 other scripting approaches that could be used here, good old bash is still useful to get stuff done quickly right out of the box.

-The first time you run */twips.sh* on a fresh clean ubuntu 14.04 machine it checks for and installs [docker](https://www.docker.com), [docker-compose](https://www.docker.com/products/docker-compose),
+The first time you run *twips.sh* on a fresh clean ubuntu 14.04 machine it checks for and installs [docker](https://www.docker.com), [docker-compose](https://www.docker.com/products/docker-compose),